tc39/notes/es8/2017-07/jul-25.md

 ...They differ in their treatment of undefined descriptions. `Symbol.prototype.toString` treats it as though it were an empty description, while *SetFunctionName* distinguishes it.
 Do we want to distinguish between undefined and empty string?

-JHD: Just tried to set the name of a function.
-It doesn't distinguish between undefined and empty symbol descriptions.

-WH: It does in the standard.

-KG: Sounds like a bug in the implementation.

 ?: String slicing Object.prototype.toString.call(symbol) gets undefined/"" names wrong.

 BN: It feels legitimate to support cases like this.